xNul/among-us-discord-bot/README.md

 - Safe server muting.
 Leaving any game will automatically unmute you.
 - Simple and intuitive commands built for the game.
 - Asynchronous and built in Rust for the best performance.
-- Only needs two permissions to operate.
+- Only requires two permissions to operate.
 - Basic error handling and logging

 ## My Bot Invite